 - ½ teaspoon ground black pepper

-- 1 ¾ cup (420 ml) reduced-sodium beef broth or chicken
+- 1 ¾ cup (420 ml) reduced-sodium beef or chicken broth

-- 1 15.5-ounce (439g) can cannellini beans, rinsed and drained
+- 1 15.5-ounce (439g) can pinto, red kidney, or white beans rinsed and drained

 - ¾ cup (183g) pumpkin puree